-Scholarly work in the form of a dissertation in media and communication studies is to be designed either as a unified, coherent scholarly work (a monograph), or as a summary of scientific single- or multi-authored publications (a compilation dissertation).
+Scholarly work in the form of a dissertation in IMER is to be designed either as a unified, coherent scholarly work (a monograph), or as a summary of scientific single- or multi-authored publications (a compilation dissertation).
 Most of the articles that are part of a compilation thesis must be written by the research student alone.
-Expressive works can also form part of the scholarly work.